Good evening, San Francisco.

 Okay, now you’re with me.

-Today, the Recreation and Parks Department’s Historic Preservation Commission was set to vote on whether to keep the Golden Park Park Ferris wheel, officially known as SkyStar Observation Wheel, for another five whole years.
+Today, the Recreation and Parks Department’s Historic Preservation Commission was set to vote on whether to keep the Golden Park Park Ferris wheel, officially known as SkyStar Observation Wheel, for another four whole years.
 According to HereSay Media’s live tweets of the meeting, “dozens—if not hundreds—of people” called in to have their opinions heard.

 One person who does Tai Chi in the park said she hasn’t been able to do so since October because of the loud noise from the generator.
 Another person in opposition said, “It's a park, not an amusement park,” and recommended moving the Ferris wheel to Fisherman’s Wharf.